-Recyclable materials that should be included are identified in Re-TRAC and have not changed from the previous year.
-Re-TRAC also includes blank lines for acceptable materials not otherwise listed.
+Recyclable materials that should be included are identified in the database and have not changed from the previous year.
 Do not include hazardous wastes, such as solvents, etc.; non-hazardous industrial wastes, such as fly ash from an electrical generation station; mining wastes; treated contaminants, such as remediated soil; and/or agricultural wastes.

 Where does the information come from?

 NDEP will analyze the uploaded data from the handlers of recyclable materials and disposal facility operators and complete the Recycling and Waste Diversion Municipal Report.